 The evaluation process forms an important part of the course that leads to conferring the Diploma in Advanced Computing upon the eligible students.

-The evaluation is a continous process that goes on throughout the duration of the course.
+The evaluation is a continuous process that goes on throughout the duration of the course.
 Normally, evaluation for each module is carried out as soon as the module ends and the results for each module are announced within fifteen days of the end of the module.
 The final result of the Diploma in Advanced Computing course is usually declared within 15 days of completing evaluation of the final module of the course.

 The evaluation will consist of three components: a written test, a laboratory test and ongoing evaluation of lab assignments.

-The weightage for each component will normally be:
+The weight age for each component will normally be:

 Weightage | Percentage |